 Regulatory Specialist Salary

 Regulatory Specialists in the United States can expect wages of $55K per year on average.
 Location and career length each impact pay for this group, with the former having the largest influence.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
 More than half of Regulatory Specialists (68 percent) survey participants are women.
 Most Regulatory Specialists like their work and job satisfaction is high.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Regulatory Specialist

 Regulatory specialists work with regulatory procedures and bodies, with day-to-day functions including writing and auditing reports and applications, as well as verifying and recording the company's progress.
 In addition to producing reports, the regulatory specialist must contribute to analyzing company policies and protocols, which requires regular communication with management and other departments.
 Tools for the job are mostly limited to standard computer software such as the Microsoft Office suite, but may also include project management and document organization tools.Read More...

 Regulatory specialist positions are typically full time and they are common in a wide variety of industries.
 These professionals usually work during typical business hours in an indoor office setting with minimal physical requirements.
 Depending on company's size, individuals in this position may report directly to an executive such as a vice president of regulatory affairs or the upper management team as a whole.

 Educational requirements usually include a bachelor's degree in a related field, but exceptions may be made for candidates with sufficient experience.
 Work experience requirements depend on the size and needs of the company, but at least two years of regulatory experience are usually necessary.
 This position requires excellent editing and research skills, as well as the ability to quickly learn and identify relevant regulations from various governing bodies.

 - Ensure company compliance with all regulations and laws pertaining to company business.